ianhaggerty/backbone-sails/docs/0.1/tutorial/Syncing.md

 If both `ajax` and `socket` are present, the implementation will sync over socket's if available, delegating to ajax if not.

-If `ajax`, `socket` and `subscribe` are present, the implementation re-send ajax delegated requests over sockets, to ensure subscription as soon as possible.
+If `ajax`, `socket` and `subscribe` are present, the implementation will re-send ajax delegated requests over sockets, to ensure subscription as soon as possible.

 If `ajax`, `socket`, `subscribe` and `set` are present, the implementation will `set()` the models to the updated state of the record, when the socket-subscription requests respond.